 Relevant Words of God:

 The arrival of God incarnate of the last days has brought an end to the Age of Grace.
-He has come chiefly to speak His words, to use words to make man perfect, to illuminate and enlighten man, and to remove the place of the vague God within man’s heart.
-This is not the stage of work that Jesus did when He came.
-When Jesus came, He performed many miracles, He healed the sick and cast out demons, and He did the work of redemption of the crucifixion.
+He has come chiefly to speak His words—using words to make man perfect, to illuminate and enlighten man—and thus removes the place of the vague God within man’s heart.
+When Jesus came, He did not perform this stage of work.
+When He came, He performed many miracles, He healed the sick and cast out demons, and He did the work of redemption of the crucifixion.
 As a consequence, in people’s notions, they believe that this is how God should be.
-For when Jesus came, He did not do the work of removing the image of the vague God from man’s heart; when He came, He was crucified, He healed the sick and cast out demons, and He spread the gospel of the kingdom of heaven.
+For when Jesus came, He did not do the work of removing the image of the vague God from man’s heart; when He came, He was crucified, He healed the sick and cast out demons, and He preached the gospel of the kingdom of heaven.
 In one regard, the incarnation of God during the last days removes the place held by the vague God in the notions of man, so that there is no longer the image of the vague God in man’s heart.
-Through His actual words and actual work, His movement across all lands, and the exceptionally real and normal work that He does among man, He causes man to know the reality of God, and removes the place of the vague God in man’s heart.
+Through His practical words and work, His movement across all lands, and the exceptionally practical and normal work that He does among man, He causes man to know the practicality of God, and removes the place of the vague God in man’s heart.
 In another regard, God uses the words spoken by His flesh to make man complete, and to accomplish all things.
 This is the work that God will accomplish during the last days.

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Knowing God’s Work Today
+Knowing God’s Present Work

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Work and Entry (7)